 Where do you start?
 There’s a lot more to it than simply adding a neck label or hem tag.
-Relabelling, tagging, the whole garment finishing area has a number of different stages and options.
+Relabelling, tagging custom clothing, the whole garment finishing area, has a number of different stages and options.
 In many ways, the relabelling and tagging are further down the track, so it’s important to get an overall picture before you get there.

 New brand labels can be added once the originals are removed.
 Where and how will vary, dependant on the garment, the customisation involved and your specific requirements.
 The relabelling process starts with removing the manufacturer’s label.
 Either cut that out and sew your label over the stitching or unpick the seam and replace the original label with a new one.
 Unbranded wash care labels and size labels can also then be added.

 It might well be that custom print in the neck area provides the sort of bespoke tagging feel you want.
 An increasingly common approach, it might be a great answer for your particular customisation project and it can help keep the costs down into the bargain.